 Jayadratha and Dushala’s Marriage:

-Duryodhana knew that sooner or later, there would be a full-fledged war between Kauravas and Pandavas.
-Therefore, to have powerful kings on his side, he had planned to marry Dushala to Jayadratha, who was a mighty king at that time.
-There is not much detail available about their marriage, but Jayadratha seemed to have accepted the proposal and married Dushala.
+Duryodhana knew that sooner or later, there would be a full-fledged war between the Kauravas and the Pandavas.
+Therefore, to have powerful kings on his side, he had planned to marry Dushala to Jayadratha, a mighty king.
+Not much detail is available about their marriage, but Jayadratha seemed to have accepted the proposal and married Dushala.

-It is believed that other than Dushala, he had two other wives.
+It is believed that, other than Dushala, he had two wives.
 He also tried to abduct Draupadi out of lust when she was in exile.
 Therefore, it is possible that his attitude toward women was not good in general.

 Jayadratha Abducts Draupadi:

-Jayadratha was present during Draupadi Svayamvara; hence, it is possible that he was yearning for her since the moment he saw her.
+Jayadratha was present during Draupadi’s Svayamvara; hence, he may have been yearning for her since the moment he saw her.
 When Pandavas went into exile, he sensed an opportunity to get her.
-Therefore, one day, when Pandavas had gone into the forest for some chores, he approached Draupadi and tried to lure her to go with him by offering her wealth and other blissful things.
+Therefore, one day, when the Pandavas had gone into the forest for some chores, he approached Draupadi and tried to lure her to go with him by offering her wealth and other blissful things.
 But when Draupadi rejected his offer and told him to go from there, he seized her by her upper garment and forced her into his chariot.
 The frightened Draupadi called the Sage Dhaumya for help.
-The sage tried to convince him to leave her. but he did not listen and left the place.
+The sage tried to convince him to leave her.
+But he did not listen and left the place.
 The sage ran behind his chariot in a futile attempt to save Draupadi.

 Insult by Pandavas:

-Terrified Jayadratha left the chariot and ran away into the forest.
+Terrified, Jayadratha left the chariot and ran away into the forest.
 Pandavas stopped killing the soldiers and followed Jayadratha.
-Soon Bhima found him and started beating him severely.
+Soon, Bhima found him and started beating him severely.
 He wanted to kill him, but Arjuna stopped him and reminded him that he was the husband of their sister, Dushala.
-But Bhima was very angry and wanted to avenge Draupadi’s insult, so he shaved his head with an arrow.
-Then he tied him with ropes and returned to the hermitage along with Pandavas.
+But Bhima was furious and wanted to avenge Draupadi’s insult, so he shaved his head with an arrow.
+Then he tied him with ropes and returned to the hermitage with Pandavas.

 Jayadratha Does Penance:

-When they reached the hermitage, Yudhishthira freed and let Jayadratha go along with his army.
-Jayadratha wanting to avenge his insult went to the place where the Ganga debouches on the plains.
+When they reached the hermitage, Yudhishthira freed and let Jayadratha accompany his army.
+Jayadratha, wanting to avenge his insult, went to the place where the Ganga debouches on the plains.
 There he started severe penance and propitiated Lord Shiva.
 Lord Shiva told him to ask for a boon.
 Jayadratha said, “May I be able to defeat in battle all the five sons of Pandu on their chariots!”

-But Lord Shiva said that it was not possible to give that boon because Arjuna was invincible because his friend was Narayana himself.
-Also, Lord Shiva had given him Pashupatastra.
+But Lord Shiva said it was impossible to give that boon because Arjuna was invincible, because his friend was Narayana himself.
+Also, Lord Shiva had given him the Pashupatastra.
 Therefore, Lord Shiva gave him the boon of defeating the remaining four Pandavas for a single day.

 Jayadratha in the Mahabharata War:

-In the Kurukshetra War, Jayadratha fought from the side of the Kauravas.
+In the Kurukshetra War, Jayadratha fought on the side of the Kauravas.
 He fought with Arjuna, Bhima, Drupada, Kshatravarman, Abhimanyu, and Virata on different occasions.

 Death of Abhimanyu:

 Bhima then shattered Jayadratha’s bow and cut off his royal standard as well as the beautiful umbrella that adorned his car.
 The mighty Jayadratha took up another bow and destroyed Bhima’s chariot and horses.
-Bhima quickly got down from his chariot and ascended Satyaki’s.
+Bhima quickly got down from his chariot and ascended to Satyaki’s.
 With this action, the Kaurava army cheered and rushed forward to fill up the gap made by Abhimanyu.
-Although the Pandavas and their divisions tried desperately to follow Abhimanyu, they were halted by the Sindhu King on account of Lord Shiva’s benediction.
+Although the Pandavas and their divisions tried desperately to follow Abhimanyu, the Sindhu King halted them because of Lord Shiva’s benediction.

-Abhimanyu displayed extraordinary skills in the battle and killed many elite warriors from the Kaurava’s side, but he could not make it to the end and died because he could not fight with multiple warriors at a time, which was against the rule of war.
+Abhimanyu displayed extraordinary skills in the battle and killed many elite warriors on the Kauravas’ side.
+Still, he could not make it to the end and died because he could not fight multiple warriors at a time, which was against the rules of war.

 (Per some stories, Jayadratha kicked the dead body of Abhimanyu, but it is not mentioned in the Vyasa Mahabharata.)